astrojolo/astrolink4pi/README.md

 sudo reboot
 ```

 ---

-## ⚠️ Compatibility Notes

-- This driver uses **wiringPi**, works correctly for Raspberry Pi 5 and 4
-- Older INDI versions may not work correctly

----

-## 🤝 Contributing

-Contributions, bug reports, and suggestions are welcome!

-If you find an issue:
-- open a GitHub issue
-- include logs and hardware revision
-- describe your setup (Pi version, OS, INDI version)

----

-## 📄 License

-This project is released under the terms specified in the repository.

----
 ## 🧰 INDI Server Helper Script

-This script simplifies running a local INDI server by loading driver names from a configurable `profile.conf` file.
+This script (located in `server` folder) simplifies running a local INDI server by loading driver names from a configurable `profile.conf` file.
 It supports background execution, live debugging mode with real-time logs, and basic process management (start/stop/status/restart).
 If the configuration file does not exist, it is automatically created with a default setup.

 ## 🚀 Usage